danimal-johnson/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML involves marking up a document in a way that adds meaning in addition to formatting.
+You could create an entire page using only ```<div>``` tags, but it's much clearer with self-describing ```<p>, <h1>, and <button>``` tags, for example.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Block elements can have height and width properties, while inline elements cannot.
+Block elements can also contain both block and inline elements.
+Inline elements cannot contain block elements, but can nest other inline elements without disrupting the flow of content.

 3. What are the 4 areas of the box model?

+Margin, border, padding, and content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+- In flex-row mode: the vertical axis.
+- In flex-column mode: the horizontal axis.

 5. Explain why git is valuable to a team of developers.

+- It allows multiple people to work on a project concurrently.
+- - Each person works on own copy of the project.
+- - Branches can be created that have separate feature sets.
+- - Changes can be merged together later.
+- It provides a revision history.
+- - Bugs are easier to track
+- - Ongoing changes can be documented.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.